Vietnam under Chinese rule: Ethnic unity

-Resistance against China
+Military resistance against China

-According to Nhi Hoang Thuc Nguyen, "there is little proof of a consistent or extreme Vietnamese hatred for Chinese culture" throughout history and recent scholarship on elite Vietnamese perspectives indicates there was no practical or popular resistance against China.
-The concept of a long held animosity towards Chinese culture dating back to ancient times was an artificial construction by the Communist Party of Vietnam created through selective pruning of historical accounts to fit their new historical narrative.
-Recent scholarship on this time period shows that there was no homogeneously defiant Vietnamese mindset towards China's cultural influences.
-The Vietnamese elites were generally favorable towards Chinese culture and political norms.
-Liam Kelley conducted a study of poems composed by Vietnamese envoys to China and did not find any hostility held against China.
-While these diplomatic missions are portrayed in nationalist historiography as cynical efforts to appease China (tributary missions), the study's subjects seem to have been genuinely proud of being part of Sinic civilization.
-On the whole, Vietnamese elites prior to French colonization considered knowledge of specific Chinese texts to be the equivalent of historical literacy.
-As late as the 20th century, important Vietnamese literature such as Ho Chi Minh's poem Vọng Nguyệt, which recites the entire history of Vietnam, was written in Classical Chinese.
-According to language researcher Nguyen Thuy Dan, the majority of the Vietnamese elite up to the 19th century seem to have never written in anything other than Classical Chinese and even criticized attempts to nativise the Chinese script to represent the Vietnamese language.
-Language has been used as evidence for a distinct Vietnamese identity in the Han-Tang period.
-However, some research points to the formation of a Vietnamese language only afterward as the result of a creolization and language shift involving Middle Chinese.
+According to Xinru Ma and David C. Kang, the portrayal of Vietnam's history as one of constant struggle for independence from China is a "recent, twentieth-century nationalist narrative" that came about during the French colonial period.
+The narrative of chronic war between Vietnam and China for the sake of autonomy was used to unite the Vietnamese people against imperial powers such as the United States.
+Ma and Kang describe this historical framework as a "meme" that is often repeated uncritically even in modern research on relations between Vietnam and China.

 Similarly, Tuong Vu calls the nationalist framework for historical China-Vietnam relations "seriously misleading" and criticizes it as simplistic, reducing complex relations to a one dimensional narrative of domination and resistance that exaggerates the importance of Vietnam to China as well as overlooking Vietnam's own expansionist initiatives.
 Despite serious shortcomings to the nationalist narrative, it has become extremely prevalent as a result of popularization due to the wars against France and the U.S. as well as Vietnam's location at the periphery of China lending it an air of reality.
-Vu notes that recent scholarship has challenged the standard narrative but is "still preoccupied with dyadic Sino-Vietnamese interactions in which China and Vietnam are taken out of their broader geopolitical contexts and juxtaposed as opposites".
+While recent scholarship has challenged the standard narrative, it is "still preoccupied with dyadic Sino-Vietnamese interactions in which China and Vietnam are taken out of their broader geopolitical contexts and juxtaposed as opposites".
 Vu argues that rather than China being the primary opponent of Vietnam throughout history, it was other groups on the southern frontier such as Lâm Ấp or Champa that endangered Vietnam's existence even during the era of Chinese rule.
+Ma and Kang believe that based on the historical record, rulers of Đại Việt were usually more concerned with internal stability than military conflict with China.